JuicyPasta/reddit-snooper/README.md

             user_agent: 'OPTIONAL user agent for your bot',

             automatic_retries: true, // automatically handles condition when reddit says 'you are doing this too much'
-            api_requests_per_minuite: 60 // api requests will be spread out in order to play nicely with Reddit })
+            api_requests_per_minute: 60 // api requests will be spread out in order to play nicely with Reddit })
 ```